Jennifer completed her pupillage in Business & Property and Housing in December 2023. Her supervisor was Paul Whatley, the Head of Housing.

-Jennifer undertakes a wide variety of drafting and advocacy work including applications, small claims and fast track trials.
-In Housing, this includes possession, anti-social behaviour, disrepair and Environmental Protection Act claims.
-In Business and Property, this includes contractual disputes, tenancy deposits, money claims, party wall issues and TOLATA disputes.
+During her second six, Jennifer undertook a wide variety of drafting and advocacy work including applications, small claims and fast track trials.
+In Housing, this included possession, anti-social behaviour, disrepair and Environmental Protection Act claims.
+In Business and Property, this included contractual disputes, tenancy deposits, money claims and TOLATA disputes.

 Immediately prior to pupillage, Jennifer worked in commercial property and asset management.
-She previously worked for a housing charity and as a judicial assistant to a Circuit Judge.
+She previously worked for a housing charity.
+She also gained insight into the justice system through working as a judicial assistant to a Circuit Judge.

 BPP University Cohen Excellence Award